(Rev. Aug., 2020)

 In order to begin the process, you are welcome to access the Accommodation Request Form.
 You may complete it online, print and mail it to the address provided on the form or bring it with you when you come for your advising or placement testing appointment.

-The Hermann Memorial Library is located in both the downstairs J building and upstairs E building (One Stop).
-With its wealth of books, journals and databases, computer workstations and a dedicated staff committed to helping students, the library is a student-friendly environment.
-The library’s collections include over 27,000 books, 200,000 e-books, 100+ journal subscriptions, and research databases with full-text journals and other documents.
-The library is also connected to a network of SUNY, regional and national libraries from which students may also borrow library materials.
-Library services include reference, circulation, interlibrary loan, course reserves and information literacy instruction.
+The Hermann Memorial Library is located in the downstairs J building, with a smaller self-checkout location available in the upstairs E building (One Stop).
+With its wealth of books, journals and databases, computer workstations, and a dedicated staff committed to helping students, the library is a student-friendly environment.
+The library’s collections include over 22,000 books, 500,000 e-books, and research databases with full-text journals and other documents.
+The library is also connected to a network of SUNY regional and national libraries from which students may borrow library materials.
+Library services include reference, circulation, interlibrary loan, course reserves, and information literacy instruction.
 Through our information literacy classes and reference service, librarians strive to teach students effective ways to find information and to assist them with their academic research.

 Please observe all traffic rules, regulations and signs on campus roadways.
 All accidents involving another vehicle, pedestrian, or damage to property should be reported to either Campus Security C115 or to the Buildings and Grounds Office, Room H048.
 Local police must also be notified.